maritvanderdoes/SWI_analysis/README.md

 ```
 For more information on the usage of the Xenon7 server and screens, [please follow this link](docs/xenon7.md).

-**Running the code locally**
+**Running the code**

+This step can be run in a screen or locally.
 First activate the environment and install the package.
 To do so, open the terminal and type:
 ```
 conda activate swi-analysis
 pip install -e .